Defence Health Fund Review

 Also includes psychology and antenatal services, as well as no lifetime limit on orthodontics.

-Also includes unlimited preventative dental, and up to 100% back on a mouth guard fitting for dependent children each year.
+It also includes unlimited preventative dental, and up to 100% back on a mouth guard fitting for dependent children each year.

-To stop people signing up, claiming, then cancelling their health insurance, all insurers apply
+To stop people signing up, claiming, then cancelling their health insurance, all insurers apply waiting periods.

 Generally, the more expensive the treatment, the longer you'll wait.